devfdL/Send_Email/README.md

 # Auto Send_Email
-This program made for help people to send E-mail automaticly.
+This program made for help people to send E-mail automatically.

 # Steps: